-An initial fact-finding internal review should take place to gather all relevant information.
+An initial fact finding internal review should take place to gather all relevant information.
 This information should be documented as above.
 If performance is normally good, a change in health, personal circumstances or environmental factors should be considered.
 Consideration as to whether the problem is a health, conduct or performance (or multiple issues) should be undertaken.

-It is then vital that the FPD/TPD makes a referral to the appropriate specialty associate dean/associate dental dean using Form F1 (Foundation), S1 (Specialty) or D1 (Dental) (attached), with a copy to HoS (not in the case of dental).
+It is then vital that the Foundation Programme Director (FPD) / Training Programme Director (TPD) makes a referral to the appropriate specialty Associate Dean/Director or Dental Associate Director using Form F1 (Foundation), S1 (Specialty) or D1 (Dental) (attached), with a copy to Head of School (not in the case of dental).
 This will facilitate early identification of trainees who may require extra support or training if problems persist.

-The TPD / FPD should inform the following departments or individuals of the trainee requiring extra support, as appropriate, and coordinate the ongoing communication trails between the relevant bodies as appropriate:
+The TPD / FPD should inform the following departments or individuals of the trainee requiring support, as appropriate, and coordinate the ongoing communication trails between the relevant bodies as appropriate:

-- Clinical supervisor (CS) - Educational supervisor (ES) - Head of school (HoS) / dental associate dean - Specialty associate dean (AD) (via Form F1 or S1) - Lead employer team - Occupational health (OH) via the lead employer team. - Medical director / director of medical education (MD/DME) (responsibility of the lead employer for non-FY trainees)
+- Clinical Supervisor (CS) - Educational Supervisor (ES) - Head of School (HoS) / Dental Associate Director - Specialty Associate Dean (AD) (via Form F1 or S1) - Occupational Health (OH) via the Lead Employer Team. - Lead Employer Team - Medical Director / Director of Medical Education (MD/DME) (responsibility of the Lead Employer Team for non-FY trainees)

-Once the specialty associate dean has been informed, they will be classed as the "case supervisor" for that case and will liaise with the TPD, HoS, patch associate dean and deputy deans with responsibility for trainees requiring extra support and will liaise with the DDRG as appropriate.
+Once the Specialty Associate Dean (AD) has been informed, they will be classed as the "case supervisor" for that case and will liaise with the TPD, HoS, Patch AD and AD with responsibility for doctors with performance issues and will liaise with the Doctors and Dentists Review Group as appropriate.